Euthanasia and assisted suicide in Australia: History

 Although historically it was usually a crime to assist in euthanasia and suicide, prosecutions were rare.
 In 2010, the New South Wales Court of Criminal Appeal quashed a manslaughter conviction of a Sydney woman who had previously been found guilty of killing her partner of 18 years with a euthanasia drug.
 In 2002, relatives and friends who provided moral support to an elderly woman who committed suicide were extensively investigated by police, but no charges were laid.
-The Howard Government oversaw the passage of the Criminal Code Amendment (Suicide Related Material Offences) Act 2005, which passed the Federal Parliament in June 2005, and made it a crime to use a telephone, fax, email or internet carriage service to discuss the practicalities of suicide-related material.
-The law, which remains in effect as of July 2020, prompted the Victorian Health Minister to recommend doctors discuss voluntary assisted dying exclusively in person with their patients, so they would not run foul of the federal law.
-Western Australia's assisted dying law explicitly states that voluntary assisted dying is not suicide.

 In Tasmania in 2005 a nurse was convicted of assisting in the death of her elderly father, who had terminal cancer, and trying to kill her mother, who was in the early stages of dementia.
 She was sentenced to two and a half years in jail but the judge later suspended the conviction because he believed the community did not want the woman jailed.
 This sparked debate about decriminalising euthanasia.
-Decriminalisation of euthanasia in Australia is supported by multiple minor parties such as Jacqui Lambie Network, the Science Party, Australian Greens, the Secular Party of Australia, the Reason Party and the Liberal Democratic Party.
-Though it is usually a conscience vote for the major parties such as the Australian Labor Party and Liberal/National Coalition.